 Being kind and considerate with people’s worries and concerns is not only easy, it makes sessions more enjoyable and successful for everyone, including people with neurodiverse ways of thinking.

-Article originally published on the 25th January, by Unleash
+Article originally published by Unleash